 Where to buy bonsai

-Of course there are some tropical and subtropical species that don’t like cold weather and will tolerate indoor conditions for a while, but even they need to be taken outdoors during warm month.
 It is best to grow all of the bonsai outdoors.
-If you live in a warm climate and want to grow deciduous tree that is used to cold winter, it presents a challenge.
+If you live in a warm climate and want to grow a deciduous tree that is used to cold winters, it presents a challenge.
 It would be much easier for you to choose a tropical tree that grows in your area.
 Here are some plants that are recommended for indoor bonsai.

 Unfortunately, many dealers take advantage of the fact that most people think of a bonsai as an indoor plant.
 Since outdoor trees can survive indoors for a few months, dealers sell outdoor trees as indoor bonsai.
 In reality, they’ve been sitting inside for a while and are nearly dead when you buy it.